aryanpuransanaye/aryanpuransanaye/README.md

 ---

-<h3 align="left">👨‍💻 About Me</h3>
+<h3 align="left">About Me</h3>

 <p align="left">
-I'm Aryan Puransanaye from IRAN<br><br>

-Currently working as a Backend Developer at <b>Varkan Group</b>, mostly building APIs and backend systems with Python & Django.

-Because of my job position, I also had the chance to work with JavaScript and Vue — and honestly, I really enjoyed working with them 😄
-It made me realize that frontend isn't that scary after all.

-Maybe one day I'll officially call myself a Fullstack Developer 🚀
+Currently, I work as a Software Developer at Varkan Group, contributing to both backend and frontend development.
+My primary focus is backend engineering with Python, Django, and DRF, while I also develop and maintain frontend features using JavaScript and Vue.js.
+This experience has enabled me to work across the full application stack and build end-to-end web solutions.
 </p>

 ---

-<h3 align="left">🎯 Goals</h3>
+<h3 align="left">Goals</h3>

 <p align="left">
 • Reach a solid mid-level Backend Developer skillset<br>